-The School of Nursing has a state-of-the-art learning laboratory, which has both mid- and high-level technology simulation equipment for practice of skills prior to actual clinical experiences.
+A state-of-the-art learning laboratory, which has both mid- and high-level technology simulation equipment, allows for practice before actual clinical experiences.

-In addition, students have supervised clinical experiences throughout Lake and Porter County as well as in the Chicago area during the program of study.
+Students have supervised clinical experiences throughout Lake and Porter County as well as in the Chicago area during their program of study.